 The most difficult concepts to master when dealing with flow-through business entities are the basis and distribution concepts.
 Major error and malpractice issues occur if the CPA does not fully understand the impact of these rules.
 This course is designed to focus on the practical applications of these rules.

-- Applicable coverage of recent tax acts and any new legislation
+- Applicable coverage of any basis considerations within any recent tax legislation enacted before the presentation

 - Executor’s new IRS form for disclosing basis in certain distributed property; what about the basis of a property distribution from a trust?